Sam-Osian/PFD-toolkit/CONTRIBUTING.md

 2. **Create a branch** – Develop new features or fixes on a feature branch.
 3. **Run tests** – Use `pytest` to ensure existing functionality remains stable.
 Add new tests for any new behaviour.
 4. **Style checks** – `ruff` is included in the dev dependencies.
 Run `ruff check .` to lint and `ruff format .` to apply formatting.
-5. **Open a pull request** – Open a pull request on GitHub, describing your changes and including steps to reproduce the issue or feature.
+5. **Open a pull request** – Open a pull request on GitHub, describing your changes and including steps to reproduce the issue or feature, if relevant.

 ---